-For 3D problems, in the isotropic case, one simply applies three one-dimensional filters, one in each coordinate direction.
+For 3D problems in the isotropic case, one simply applies three one-dimensional filters, one in each coordinate direction.
 In the anisotropic case, however, the background error pattern can be stretched or flattened in directions oblique to the alignment of the grid coordinates.
-The covariance operator in the anisotropic case is constructed by applying six recursive filters along six directions corresponding, in general, to a special configuration or a 'hexad' of oblique lines of the grid.
-This hexad can be determined from an 'aspect tensor' which is defined to be the normalized centered second-moment of the response of the filter representing the desired covariance locally (see Eq.
-12).
+The covariance operator in the anisotropic case is constructed by applying six recursive filters along six directions corresponding, in general, to a special configuration or a hexad of oblique lines of the grid.
+This hexad can be determined from an aspect tensor, which is defined to be the normalized-centered second moment of the response of the filter representing the desired covariance locally [see Eq.
+(12)].
 It therefore serves as a convenient way of characterizing the local spatial structure of the covariance.
-The term goes beyond the concept of the 'aspect ratio', which only describes the ratio of vertical and horizontal scales in the simplest horizontally-isotropic case, because the tensorial character expresses not just the absolute scale, but the dominant shape components.
+This term goes beyond the concept of the "aspect ratio," which only describes the ratio of vertical and horizontal scales in the simplest horizontally isotropic case, because the tensorial character expresses not just the absolute scale but the dominant shape components.

-A so-called 'hexad algorithm' is used to determine from the aspect tensor the six filtering directions and the corresponding hexad 'weights', which are the squares of the six unidirectional scalar filtering scales.
+A so-called hexad algorithm is used to determine from the aspect tensor the six filtering directions and the corresponding hexad "weights," which are the squares of the six unidirectional scalar filtering scales.
 Each weight is, in effect, a one-dimensional aspect tensor, in grid space units, associated with the corresponding generalized grid line belonging to the hexad configuration.
 The algorithm is described briefly in Purser et al. (2003b) and in much greater technical detail in Purser (2005).
-While it is inappropriate to reconstruct the detailed technical description of the hexad algorithm here, it is important to note that the generic 'hexad' of lines is not any arbitrary set of six generalized grid lines; the rules for the construction of a legal hexad require that the smallest discrete steps, or 'generators', of the first three of a 'hexad's directions, expressed in grid units as integer 3-vectors, form a parallelepiped of unit volume.
-Furthermore, the remaining three lines' generators consist of the three distinct possible differences amongst the first three generators.
-By these rules, the six generators of a hexad, together with their negatives, collectively define the 12 vertices of a distorted 'cuboctahedron' embedded within the lattice of local grid displacements.
-As is shown rigorously in Purser (2005), these constitutive rules defining a legal hexad, together with the assumption that the centered second moments of a sequence of filters combine additively, and the further reasonable stipulation that the hexad weights on which the aspect tensor is projected are each nonnegative, generally ensures a unique choice of a hexad of filtering directions and weights, apart from the vacuous ambiguity of directions in special transitional cases where one or more hexad weights vanish.
-(A negative weight would imply a negative amount of diffusion for a Gaussian smoother, which is physically meaningless, but a vanishing hexad weight simply implies the acceptable limiting case of no smoothing in that direction.).
+While it is inappropriate to reconstruct the detailed technical description of the hexad algorithm here, it is important to note that the generic hexad of lines is not any arbitrary set of six generalized grid lines; the rules for the construction of a legal hexad require that the smallest discrete steps, or "generators," of the first three of a hexad's directions, expressed in grid units as integer three vectors, form a parallelepiped of unit volume.
+Furthermore, the remaining three line generators consist of the three distinct possible differences amongst the first three generators.
+By these rules, the six generators of a hexad, together with their negatives, collectively define the 12 vertices of a distorted "cuboctahedron" embedded within the lattice of local grid displacements.
+As is shown rigorously in Purser (2005), these constitutive rules defining a legal hexad, together with the assumption that the centered second moments of a sequence of filters combine additively, and the further reasonable stipulation that the hexad weights on which the aspect tensor is projected are each nonnegative, generally ensures a unique choice of a hexad of filtering directions and weights, apart from the vacuous ambiguity of directions in special transitional cases, where one or more hexad weights vanish.
+(A negative weight would imply a negative amount of diffusion for a Gaussian smoother, which is physically meaningless, but a vanishing hexad weight simply implies the acceptable limiting case of no smoothing in that direction.)

-In order to find the aspect tensor at each grid point for the flow-dependent background error covariance defined in Eq.
-(6), it is necessary to rewrite Eq.
-(6) in matrix and differential form.
-The finite difference $f_i - f_j$ in Eq.
-(6) is approximated by infinitesimal differential df and distance r{ij} is replaced by the differential $d\mathbf{y}$, then we obtain
+To find the aspect tensor at each grid point for the flow-dependent background error covariance defined in Eq.
+(7), it is necessary to rewrite Eq.
+(7) in matrix and differential form.
+If the finite difference $f_i - f_j$ in Eq.
+(7) is approximated by infinitesimal differential df and distance $r{ij}$ is replaced by the differential $d\mathbf{y}$ , then we obtain

-$$\mathbf{B} = \sigma_b^2 \exp\left[-\frac{1}{2} \left(\frac{d\mathbf{y}^T d\mathbf{y}}{L_r^2} + \frac{(df)^2}{L_f^2}\right)\right]. \tag{11}$$
+$$\mathbf{B} = \sigma_b^2 \exp\left\{-\frac{1}{2}\left[\frac{d\mathbf{y}^{\mathrm{T}}d\mathbf{y}}{L_r^2} + \frac{(df)^2}{L_f^2}\right]\right\}.$$ (11)